If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

 If you have the budget and the space needs work, ask what is the time frame for the renovations to be completed?

-As well, the terms of your lease or sublease should clearly state who is responsible for what.
+Also, the terms of your lease or sublease should clearly state who is responsible for what.

-Find out how much is included in the asking price, such as water, electricity, trash removal, or cleaning.
+It’s important to find out how much is included in the asking price, such as water, electricity, trash removal, or cleaning.

 These considerations are just the tip of the iceberg and all of them are negotiable.